NexusMutual/docs/docs/governance/dao.md

 The Marketing team works to expand Nexus Mutual's brand awareness and engagement with the DAO's target audiences and drive growth in new membership.
 They create and execute marketing campaigns; develop and distribute content; and manage Nexus Mutual's marketing channels.

 The team creates awareness about the risk marketplace and reaches prospective members around the world.
-With a defined content strategy and data-driven metrics to demonstrate their impact, the Marketing team grows brand awareness and membership within the mutual, while providing DAO members with a measure of their success.
+With a defined content strategy and data-driven metrics to demonstrate their impact, the Marketing team grows brand awareness and membership within the Mutual, while providing DAO members with a measure of their success.

 This team was originally incorporated with the Community team but has a proposal to establish their own team, given Marketing and Community have different objectives.

 ### Investment Committee

-The Investment Committee provides in-depth proposals and works to provide members with the information they need to invest Nexus Mutual's assets in a way that maximizes the return without negatively impacting the mutual's ability to pay claims on a timely basis.
+The Investment Committee provides in-depth proposals and works to provide members with the information they need to invest Nexus Mutual's assets in a way that maximizes the return without negatively impacting the Mutual's ability to pay claims on a timely basis.

 The team reviews investment opportunities and writes detailed investment strategy proposals for the governance forum, where they provide members with the potential benefits, risks, and considerations necessary to make an informed decision ahead of on-chain governance votes.